JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 that you–you!!!–were the foremost person in the house in fetching the police.
 You were the active man; you were the leader; you were working harder than any of them to recover the jewel!
-You even carried your audacity far enough to ask to speak to ME about the loss of the Diamond–the Diamond which you yourself had stolen; the Diamond which was all the time in your own hands!
+You even carried your audacity far enough to ask to speak to _Me_ about the loss of the Diamond–the Diamond which you yourself had stolen; the Diamond which was all the time in your own hands!
 After that proof of your horrible falseness and cunning, I tore up my letter.
 But even then–even when I